DriveQuantPublic/drivekit-ui-ios/README.md

 # How to use the Demo application?

-You can follow the steps below to install, run and experiment with the DriveKit sample Demo app.
+You can follow the steps below to install, run and experiment with the DriveKit Demo app.

 ### ✅  Prerequisites